CompBioIPM/scGATE/README.md

 #                         where samples are represented as rows and genes as columns.
 #                         The gene expression matrix should have been preprocessed using the scRNA_seq_preprocessing() function.

-# base_GRN                The TF-target gene network inferred from previous steps using external hints.
+# base_GRN                Base TF-gene interactions derived from external hints (e.g., scATAC-seq data and TF binding site motifs on DNA).
 #                         Leave it empty if no base GRN is available.

-# h_act                   Hill function parameter used in the inference process.
+# h_act                   Parameter of the Hill climbing function.
+#                         It is the hill coefficient that represents the cooperativity or sigmoidicity of the TF regulatory response.
+#                         The default value is 7.

 # number_of_em_iterations The number of iterations in the expectation-maximization (EM) algorithm.
+                          The default value is 3.

-# max_num_regulators      The maximum number of TFs in a Boolean logic gate.
+# max_num_regulators      Maximum number of TFs in a logic gate that can regulate the target gene profile.
-#                         In the main manuscript, a value of 3 is used.
+#                         The default value is 3.

 # abs_cor                 This parameter varies in the (0, 1) interval and further removes edges with low absolute Pearson correlations between TFs and their targets.
 #                         A (default) value of 0 indicates no filtration based on correlations.

 # num_cores               Specify the number of parallel workers (adjust according to your system)
 ```
 <br>